quintalwebsolutions/quintal-oss/packages/monads/README.md

 - `ok(value: T)`, representing success;
 - `err(error: E)`, representing error.

 Functions return `Result` whenever errors are expected and recoverable.
 It signifies that the absence of a return value is due to an error or an exceptional situation that the caller needs to handle specifically.
-For cases where having no value is expected, have a look at the `Option` type.
+For cases where having no value is expected, have a look at [the `Option` monad](#option).

 A simple function returning `Result` might be defined and used like so: